A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Introduction

 \section{Introduction}

 In systems based on machine learning, one has to consider that there will unavoidably be faulty system decisions.
-This is due to several reasons, originating from data (e.g., bias) or from the system's design (e.g., network structure, connectivity, optimization process, bugs, or code quality management, etc.).
-This leads to a given system performance in terms of accuracy, false negatives or false positives compared to ground truth.
-However, this is actually an unavoidable feature of DNNs, and not simply bugs in the system that can be corrected.
+This is due to several reasons, originating from data (e.g., bias) or from the system's design (e.g., network structure, connectivity, optimization process, code quality management, etc).
+It leads to a given system performance in terms of accuracy, false negatives or false positives compared to ground truth.
+This is actually an unavoidable feature of DNNs, and not simply bugs in the system that can be corrected.
+This performance can be largely insufficient to trust the system and could lead to catastrophic outcomes in critical applications e.g., where human lives can be at stake.
 An interesting approach is to consider this situation from a software engineering viewpoint.
-One can consider that this result is a faulty system behavior, with respect to its intended objectives and specifications.
 Following principles of dependable and robust system design could insure a safer system operation.
-However this is based on proper tools for understanding the system's behavior and outputs among which explainability.
-This performance can be largely insufficient to trust the system and could lead to catastrophic outcomes in critical applications e.g., where human lives can be at stake.
 Therefore, there is a need for tools for understanding the system's behavior and outputs, i.e. the need for explainability.
+It refers to the details and reasons a model gives to make its functioning clear or easy to understand for the receiver of the explanation \cite{arrieta2020explainable}.

-Explainability refers to the details and reasons a model gives to make its functioning clear or easy to understand \cite{arrieta2020explainable}.
-The literature makes a clear distinction among models that are interpretable by design and those that can be explained by means of external methods.
 EXplainable AI (XAI) techniques are increasingly being used by a wider audience and are starting to be applied in multiple fields in industry and in academia.
-As more and more techniques appear and as it is often complex to interpret or convert their explanatory elements into an actionable explanation, i.e., that either a developer or an expert can transform into an action to fix the model, we present a tutorial of some of the most used XAI methods producing explanations in common formats applied on models ingesting different formats of data (image, tabular, textual and graphs) and models using neural-symbolic computation.
-We also consider some user interface aspects to better interact with then non technical user, such as using neural-symbolic computation models to produce natural language explanations, and counterfactual explanations.
+More and more techniques appear and it is often complex to interpret or convert their explanatory elements into an actionable explanation, i.e., that either a developer or an expert can transform into an action to fix the model.
+We present a guide of some of the most used XAI methods producing explanations in common formats applied on models ingesting different type of data (image, tabular, textual and graphs) and models using neural-symbolic computation.
+We also consider some user interface aspects to better interact with non technical users, such as neural-symbolic computation models producing natural language explanations and counterfactual explanations.